-1. For EER students with an international BSc degree, a rolling admission applies with an application deadline of April 1st 2022.
+1. For EER students with an international BSc degree, a rolling admission applies with an application deadline of April 1st.
 Enrolment is only possible per September 1st.

-2. For non-EER students with an international BSc degree the application deadline is January 15th 2022.
-There will be a selective admission on the basis of submitted materials.
+For non-EER students with an international BSc degree the application deadline is January 15th.
+There will be a selective admission on the basis of the application documents.
 Enrolment is only possible per September 1st.

-3. The MSc Management of Technology programme strives for a diverse and balanced student population.
+The MSc Management of Technology programme strives for a diverse and balanced student population.